Illuminum2/c-3d-projection/README.md

 - **No pointers**: There are issues with * and & in the Blackbox editor, so no pointer were used
 - **No arrays**: Arrays currently do not work in the Blackbox editor, everything is array free
 - **No structs**: Structs do not work at the moment in the Blackbox editor, everything is struct free
+- **No preprocessor directives**: At the moment user made preprocessor directives do not work, I used constants instead
 - **Others**: Some other convenience features of the C language are also not supported

 ## How to Run